Gautamaggrawal/mvf-api/README.md

 # MVF Developer Tests
 ## S3 API

 This is rather overengineered for the scope of this project - I thought it was a really great challenge.
 I left a lot of the default views available because I felt there was no reason to disable them.
 This project satisfies the first 3 deliverables - no authentication due to a time constraint.
+Also, although I would never normally commit the data files in Git, I thought that was an easy way for you to be able to see exactly what I had.

 Additional features include but are not limited to:

-- Functional, lightly customised Django admin GUI
+* Functional, lightly customised Django admin GUI
-- DRF GUI responses with PUT, POST forms and alike to test all CRUD operations (raw JSON responses are specified with ?format=json)
+* DRF GUI responses with PUT, POST forms and alike to test all CRUD operations (raw JSON responses are specified with ?format=json)
-- Data import script (as a Django management command)
+* Data import script (as a Django management command)

 I left the original challenge below for reference.